kubeshop/monokle/docs/overview.md

     - Ignore optional unsatisfied links.

 ### **Active Project Settings**
+  - **Kubernetes Version**: Sets Kubernetes' schema version for validation.
   - **Kubeconfig**: Sets which kubeconfig Monokle should use for all cluster interactions.
   - **Files: Include**: Sets which files to parse for kubernetes resources when scanning folders.
   - **Files: Exclude**: Sets which files/folders to exclude when scanning folders for resources.
   - **Helm Preview Mode**: Sets which Helm command to use for generating previews (see [Working with Helm Charts](helm.md)).